2-dimensional Lawvere theories, commutativity, and higher Day convolution: 2-dimensional algebraic structures

-Recall that if $F,G\colon \C\to \D$ are $2$-functors between $2$-categories, we have several flavours of natural transformations we can consider: strict (or $2$-natural), pseudo, lax, and colax.
-For example, a lax natural transformation $\phi\colon F\to G$ consists of a collection of $1$-cells $\phi_X\colon F(X)\to G(X)$ indexed by objects $X$ of $\C$, together with a collection of $2$-cells $\phi_f$ as below indexed by $1$-cells $f$ in $\C$, satisfying some coherence equations.
+Recall that if $F,G\colon \C\to \D$ are functors between $(2,2)$-categories, we have several flavours of natural transformations we can consider: strict (or $2$-natural), pseudo, lax, and colax.\footnote{Also called oplax; we try to fix the notation in such a way that we do not need to address this too much.} For example, a lax natural transformation $\phi\colon F\to G$ consists of a collection of $1$-cells $\phi_X\colon F(X)\to G(X)$ indexed by objects $X$ of $\C$, together with a collection of $2$-cells $\phi_f$ as below indexed by $1$-cells $f$ in $\C$, satisfying some coherence equations.

 For a colax natural transformation, $2$-cells $\phi_f$ point in the opposite direction.
 In case of pseudonaturality, all of the $\phi_f$ are invertible, and finally, for a strict natural transformation, we want the square above to commute, i.e. all the $\phi_f$ to be identities.
 Sometimes, \emph{funny} or unnatural natural transformations can be considered: these are simply collections $\{\phi_X\}_{X\in ob \C}$ with no other data or compatibilites whatsoever.
+If $F, G\colon \C\to \D$ are functors between $(\infty,2)$-categories, the same above still applies with the exception that it does not make sense to distinguish between strict and pseudo; see the notation below